lbryio/lbry.com/content/faq/multisig.md

 ## Installing and running LBRY Vault for LBRY

 You can find the downloads and setup information for [LBRY Vault on GitHub](https://github.com/kodxana/LBRY-Vault/releases).
 Windows, Mac, and Linux Appimage installations are provided.
+Additional setup and install

 ## Setting up a multisignature wallet